vapourismo/luwra/docs/mkdocs/stack-interaction.md

 4                 | -2                | `"Hello World"`
 5                 | -1                | `{one = 1, [1] = "one", nested = {more = "fields"}}`

-It is possible to provide a template parameter to `push` to enforce pushing a specific type.
+It is possible to provide a template parameter to [push][luwra-push] to enforce pushing a specific type.
 In most cases you are probably better off by letting the compiler infer the template parameter.

 ## Reading Lua values
 Simple retrieval of Lua values is done using [read&lt;T&gt;][luwra-read].
 Consider the stack layout